rikkimax/Cmsed/README.md

 }
 ```

-Note shared is _required_ part of this.
-Without it you'll get 8+ registrations of said model (one for each thread).
+Note shared is a required part of this.Without it you'll get 8+ registrations of said model (one for each thread).
 Same goes for routing.
-But here its more important as it is executed and grabbed for values e.g. widgets (route and position/name being requested).
+But here it's more important as it is executed and grabbed for values e.g. widgets (route and position/name being requested).